New class of exact solutions to Einstein-Maxwell-dilaton theory on four-dimensional Bianchi type IX geometry: Exact solutions to the Einstein-Maxwell-dilaton based on the Bianchi type IX geometry with equal coupling constants and

 \subsection{Exact solutions where the non-zero coupling constants are equal}

 We consider the following ansatzes for the five-dimensional metric, the electromagnetic field and the dilaton field as,

 where $ds^2_{B.IX}$ is the Bianchi type IX geometry given in (\ref{trbix2}) and $M$, $E$, $L$ and $W$ are constants.
 In these new set of ansatzes, the metric function $H(t,r,\theta)$ depends on time coordinate, as well as the spatial coordinates $r$ and $\theta$.
+We find the constants $M$ and $E$ through the Einstein and Maxwell field equations, as $M=-a^2$ and $E=\frac{-a^2}{2}-1$.
+Moreover, the constants $L$ and $W$ in dilaton field are found to be $L=a^2$ and $W=2a^2$.
+By analyzing the $\varepsilon_{r r}$ component of the Einstein field equations, we find the solutions to the metric function $R(t)$, as given by,